• Skip to primary navigation

 Why I Love This Recipe

-• They're simple to make with just a few pantry staples.
+• Like my Vegan Chocolate Chip Cookies, they're simple to make with just a few pantry staples.

 • The texture is crunchy, crumbly, and perfectly sweet.